UPSC 2023 (Syllabus, Study Material, Quiz)

 It is conducted by UPSC for four categories of engineering services: Civil Engineering, Mechanical Engineering, Electrical Engineering, Electronics and Telecommunication Engineering.

-Engineers selected through the Combined Engineering Examination are appointed to various posts of organizations like Indian Railways, Central Engineering Services.
+Engineers selected through the Combined Engineering Examination are appointed to various posts of organizations like Indian Railways, and Central Engineering Services.
 Indian Telecommunication Service, Central Power Engineering Service, Indian Ordnance Factory Service.

 Central Police Force Examination